 When this tournament is over, the players and onlookers will go into the nearby colmado and take care of drinking business.

-It doesn’t cost much to sit on this corner, as night falls, it gets cooler., and play dominoes.
+It doesn’t cost much to sit on this corner.
 When one tournament is over, different players take seats at the table and start another.
 There is luck involved as well as skill.
 You can have good dominoes but it you don’t play them right they aren’t worth a damn

 No one says anything about my picture taking, and, I wouldn’t expect them too.